Thermoforming Machine

 The company has inherited the spirit of diligence and continuous improvement of the Elemotion Group and constantly pursues excellence in self-transcendence.
 Wenzhou Rayshape Machinery Co., Ltd. actively embraces innovation, has successfully developed high-quality automated equipment, and is committed to learning Elemotion's path to becoming an industry-leading company.
 Through unremitting efforts and commitment to technological innovation, Wenzhou Ruisu Machinery is contributing to the future of the global plastics manufacturing industry.

-Other Thermoforming Machine
+Thermoforming Machine Video

 Plastic the world, create unlimited!
 Ruisu thermoforming equipment is widely used